 Our future cash requirements will depend on many factors, including continued scientific progress in our research and development programs, the scope and results of clinical trials, the time and costs involved in obtaining regulatory approvals, the costs involved in filing, prosecuting and enforcing patents, competing technological and market developments, costs of possible acquisition or development of complementary business activities and the cost of product commercialization.
 We do not expect to generate a positive cash flow from operations for at least the next several years due to the expected spending for research and development programs and the cost of commercializing our product candidates.
 We intend to seek additional funding through research and development agreements or grants, distribution and marketing agreements and through public or private debt or equity financing transactions.
 Successful future operations are subject to several technical and risk factors, including our continued ability to obtain future funding, satisfactory product development, obtaining regulatory approval and market acceptance for our products.
 We expect that our available cash and expected interest income will be sufficient to finance current planned activities at least through December 31, 2010, in part due to the fact that many of our expenditures are discretionary in nature and could, if necessary, be delayed.
 These estimates are based on certain assumptions.
 See "Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Forward Looking Statements" and "Item 1A.
 Risk Factors."
-In order to grow and expand our business, to introduce will also need additional funds or a collaborative partner, or both, to finance the research and development activities of our product candidates for the expansion of additional cell types.
-We expect that our primary sources of capital for the foreseeable future will be through collaborative arrangements and through the public or private as a of our equiti such collaborative arrangements, or any public or private financing, will be available on acceptable terms, if at all, or can be sustained.
+In order to grow and expand our business, to introduce our product candidates into the marketplace and to possibly acquire or develop complementary business activities, we will need to raise additional funds.
+We will also need additional funds or a collaborative partner, or both, to finance the research and development activities of our product candidates for the expansion of additional cell types.
+We expect that our primary sources of capital for the foreseeable future will be through collaborative arrangements and through the public or private sale of our equity or debt securities.
+There can be no assurance that such collaborative arrangements, or any public or private financing, will be available on acceptable terms, if at all, or can be sustained.
 Several factors will affect our ability to raise additional funding, including, but not limited to, market volatility of our common stock, continued stock market listing and economic conditions affecting the public markets generally or some portion or the entire technology sector.
 If our common stock is delisted from the NASDAQ Stock Market, the liquidity of our common stock could be impaired, and prices paid by investors to purchase our shares of our common stock could be lower than might otherwise prevail.

-On January 21, 2010, we completed the sale of 52,077,100 units (including 5,923,100 units sold to the underwriter pursuant to the exercise of its over-allotment option) at a public offering price of \$0.26 per unit.
+On January 21, 2010, we completed the sale of 52,077,100 units (including 5,923,100 units sold to the underwriter pursuant to the exercise of its overallotment option) at a public offering price of \$0.26 per unit.
 Each unit consisted of (i) one share of common stock, (ii) a Class A warrant to purchase 0.75 of a share of common stock at an exercise price of \$0.3718 per share and (iii) a Class B warrant to purchase 0.50 of a share of common stock at an exercise price of \$0.26 per share.
-We received approximately \$12.4 million in net proceeds from the sale of the units (including the partially exercised option of the over-allotment), after underwriting discounts and commissions and other offering expenses.
+We received approximately \$12.4 million in net proceeds from the sale of the units (including the partially exercised option of the overallotment), after underwriting discounts and commissions and other offering expenses.